Brosilio/CardcastSharp/README.md

 ## Releases
 If you're lazy and don't want to bother reading the docs, head over to the [releases](https://github.com/Brosilio/CardcastSharp/releases) page.
 UPDATE: this is a single file library.
 Modify it to work with the language version you're using and just shove it into your project.
 I won't be uploading builds for this anymore.

+# The stuff below is out of date but I'm tired can't fix figure it out

 ## Getting Started
 The Cardcast API is simple by nature.
 This wrapper is equally simple.